qianyiwang/self-driving-car-FindLaneAdvanced/writeup.md

 ## 3. Suggest possible improvements to your pipeline

 A possible improvement would be using hough transfer to find the line, extend the line until ROI and use the start and end point of the extended line as corners.

+I could also explore other color spaces such as YUV, LAB, checking which color channels shows the lanes best and add those to your combined binary.
+For instance, the H channel in HLS remain quite constant with changes in luminosity, something that might help in the harder challenge video.

+The curvature can also be used for sanity checking as both lanes should be roughly the same, i.e:

+sanity = 2 > left_curverad / right_curverad > 0.5

+I can use the position of the lanes at the bottom of the screen to calculate the lane width in pixels for an even more precise meter per pixel ratio.

+lane_width = right_fitx[-1] - left_fitx[-1]
+xm_per_pix = 3.7 / lane_width